 Arriving at the Parks

 Once all your plans are made and you arrive at Walt Disney World, there are some more safety measures you will find.
-The way guests enter the theme parks, for example, is going to be very different, and might even take a bit longer to go through.
+The way guests enter the theme parks, for example, is very different, and might even take a bit longer to go through.

 Temperature screening while entering the parks and table service restaurants in Disney World Resort hotels is mandatory for both Cast Members and guests.
 This is standard and we’ve seen similar proceedures happening in all Disney parks worldwide.